 Hello!
-I’m a creative nonfiction writer, teacher and storyteller in Columbus, OH.
+I’m a queer Midwestern essayist, teacher and storyteller who lives in Columbus, OH.

 I primarily write essays and satire.
 My work focuses on understanding lived experiences through the lens of humor and pop culture.
 (It’s more fun than it sounds.)
 Check out a few of my favorite works to the right, or my full portfolio on Medium!